Rules And Guidelines

-8. We'll judge the winners based on proof of accomplishing business or organizational goals, not based on what looks the best or uses the best technology.
+8. We'll judge the winners based on proof of accomplishing business or organizational goals, not based on what looks the coolest or uses the best technology.
 Innovation and audacity are good, too.

-9. There are three divisions this year.
+9. There are two divisions this year.
 Choose your division based on the main participants in your program.

 - Business to Consumer: Programs aimed primarily at consumers.